 The Farm at RRU

-RRU is reimagining a former 5.26 acre walled Edwardian kitchen garden into the Farm at RRU, which will serve as an important gathering place for diverse community members.
-Free workshops and community events, courses and research projects, and volunteer opportunities will create a strong foundation for learning that drives food security in the region.
+RRU has reimagined a former 5.26 acre walled Edwardian kitchen garden into the Farm at RRU, which serves as an important gathering place for diverse community members.
+Free workshops and community events, courses and research projects, and volunteer opportunities create a strong foundation for learning that drives food security in the region.

 Rooted in regenerative and Indigenous practices, RRU will cultivate sustainable food and medicine that grows both community well-being and a shared harvest, reducing food insecurity and fostering community connections and learning opportunities.